Refraction

 In physics, refraction is the redirection of a wave as it passes from one medium to another.
 The redirection can be caused by the wave's change in speed or by a change in the medium.
 Refraction of light is the most commonly observed phenomenon, but other waves such as sound waves and water waves also experience refraction.
 How much a wave is refracted is determined by the change in wave speed and the initial direction of wave propagation relative to the direction of change in speed.

-For light, refraction follows Snell's law, which states that, for a given pair of media, the ratio of the sines of the angle of incidence θ1 and angle of refraction θ2 is equal to the ratio of phase velocities (v1 / v2) in the two media, or equivalently, to the refractive indices (n2 / n1) of the two media.